TUTORIAL

 return stats_response.json().get("data", {})

-If you are building a fantasy app or a comprehensive stats database, you need all players in a league - not just one at a time.
-The players endpoint supports filtering by competition and pagination:
+If you are building a fantasy app or a comprehensive stats database, you need all players in a team.
+The players endpoint supports filtering by team and pagination:

 import requests